dalehenrich/RowanCrooked9/README.md

-# RowanCrooked9 - spec_0001
+# RowanCrooked9 - spec_0013
-Manually modified package structure in [RowanSample9:spec_0014](https://github.com/dalehenrich/RowanSample9/tree/spec_0014) to reproduce GemTalk/Rowan#828
+Started with a copy of RowanSample9V3 and manually add Traits.
+See GemTalk/Rowan#783.

+Initial use case is to read/write Traits definitions in tonel format and export as .gs files.